sam-k0/GML-Modding-SDK/README.md

 # GML-in-cpp
-This is STRONGLY dependent on YAL's repo "function_get_address", which allowed you to get the addresses of GML-functions in runtime.
+This is STRONGLY dependent on YAL's repo "function_get_address (https://github.com/YAL-GameMaker/function_get_address)", which allowed you to get the addresses of GML-functions in runtime.
 This right here is me taking his work and expanding it to present it in a 'less hacky way'.
 *Currently WIP and more like a proof-of-concept*

 Yes, this allows you to use GML-code in C++
 Original readme can be found below because I don't wanna reinvent the wheel.

 # function_get_address
 Supported versions: